Part of the

 All this time, the owners of these cars, and their families, are either inside the pub or in this outside shelter having a final pint or a gin and orange before carrying on back to their homes in the Birmingham suburbs, in Erdington or Quinton or Harborne.
 They have all had a good day out, I expect.
 On Cannock Chase or further away, at the seaside at Rhyl or Barmouth or in the Welsh mountains.
 The cars are resting, quiet, waiting for their master to come back.
 Just an occasional tick or crack or creak as they cool down after their journeys.
 And then, much later, not long after closing time, and after the landlord has rung a bell and shouted out "Time, gentlemen, please" and the last pints have been drained, there will be a slamming of doors, shouts of cheerio, the cars revving up and finally pulling out on to the Chester Road or Sutton Oak Road and they will all be gone.
 The car park will be empty.

 As it is now.
 As is the funny shelter thing.
 There is no one about.
-It's usually like this now.
+It's always like this now.
 Including at weekends.
+I wonder where all those cars have gone.
+And the people who used to have a nice day out in them.

 And that's why Graham will probably never meet up with him there.
 Anyway, the Hardwick probably suited them both much better.
 It’s where a lot of their Home Guard pals used to go for a pint and to discuss tactics.
 They still do, even though Graham has been away for so long now and some of the other younger men have been called up into the Army or RAF themselves.
 The friends who still meet up are mainly older blokes, like Dad himself or like Mr Naylor or Mr Broomhead who live at the bottom of Hardwick Road.
 They are in the same platoon as Dad at Little Aston Hall.
 Not in the big house itself but in the stables.
-Our local bobby, Mr Cope, goes there as well.
+Our local bobby, Mr Cope, goes to that pub as well.
+He only has to walk across Hardwick Road from his front door to get to it.
+And he can leave his bike behind, for once.
 I expect there are a lot of others.
-I have never been inside of course.
+I have never been inside, of course.
 Children aren’t allowed.
 You have to sit outside and wait - with a glass of lemonade and a packet of crisps, if you are lucky.
 And so I have never been in the Parson and Clerk either and probably never will.
 I know the outside well enough.
 I do wonder what it looks like inside, though.

 BACK to